-- attitudes of society, providers, professionals, clients, carers
+- · Attitudes of society, providers, professionals, users, carers

-- resources
+- Resources

-- appropriate information
+- Appropriate information

-- · benefits, charges, payments
+- · Benefits, charges, payments

-- inflexible assessment
+- Inflexible assessment

-Overall, there was a general view from staff that better information about services and the involvement of users and carers in decisions about care and service delivery would increase choice and improve the quality of their lives.
-This kind of involvement both at individual client level and in local policy making was also seen by people in the groups as one way of extending choice and the level of control over their own lives.
+Overall, there was a general view from staff that better information about services and the involvement of users and carers in decisions about care and service delivery would increase choice and improve the quality of people's lives.
+This kind of involvement both at individual user level and in local policy making was also seen by people in the groups as one way of extending choice and the level of control over their own lives.